SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 The goal of any test is to identify and mitigate risk.

 Different testing types are better suited to different testing goals.
-For instance, if your goal is to test whether a method you wrote achieves what you intended, the best type of test will probably be a unit test.
-Alternatively, if your goal is to test that 2 or more applications or services play well with one another, then an integration test would be more appropriate.
+For instance, if your goal is to test whether a **method** you wrote achieves what you intended, the best type of test will probably be a **unit test**.
+Alternatively, if your goal is to test that 2 or more **applications** or **services** play well with one another, then an **integration test** would be more appropriate.

 What if the goal is to test an entire user journey, to ensure a user can add an item to their shopping cart and complete the checkout process to make a purchase?
 End-to-end tests!